yellow brick ramble dot com

 Ozu no Mahōtsukai tv series

 You're not going to find a better animated adaption of Oz than this anime.
-I follows the first three books and the sixth book closely while also reimagining it in an original way.
-You can easily find fan subs of the entire series online if you look for it.
-While an official dub exists, I'd avoid it as it butchers some of the episodes pretty badly.
+It follows the first two books pretty closely and reimagines the third and sixth book in a spiritually faithful way.
+The dub butchers some of the episodes pretty badly, so I'd seek out the sub if I were you.

 I took some influence from this series for my character designs of the Scarecrow, Jack, Logan, & Mombi.